Overview

 Creating a virtual environment using a custom Python version

-- Make a note of the full file path to the custom version of Python you just installed.
-If you've followed the instructions in the installation article, the full path is:
+- Make a note of the full file path to the custom version of Python you just installed above by running which python3.

 [server]$ which python3 /home/username/opt/python-3.10.1/bin/python